NoornawazRahman/DigiCertify/README.md

-# DigiCertify - Document Authentication With Digital Signature
+# DigiCertify - Web Based Document Authentication With Digital Signature

 **DigiCertify** is a web-based application designed to generate and digitally sign PDF certificates using user-specific data.
 It enables secure, tamper-proof certificate generation by embedding a digital signature, ensuring the authenticity of each certificate issued.